top of page

 fire spray foam.png

-• Heat Release: This test assesses the amount of heat released during the burning process.
+• Heat Release – the amount of heat generated during combustion

 Conclusion